ibm-cloud-docs/code-risk-analyzer-cli-plugin/cra-cli.md

 # Code Risk Analyzer plug-in for {{site.data.keyword.cloud_notm}}
 {: #cra-cli-plugin}

-The {{site.data.keyword.cloud}} command-line interface (CLI) provides code risk analysis commands.
+The {{site.data.keyword.cloud}} command-line interface (CLI) provides commands for code risk analysis.
 You can use the {{site.data.keyword.cloud_notm}} CLI to analyze your code for vulnerabilities and compliance with certain rules.
 Code Risk Analyzer is available in all {{site.data.keyword.cloud_notm}} regions in which toolchains are supported.
 {: shortdesc}

 You can use the CLI to complete the following tasks: